FertigLab/actions/README.md

 This is the main shareable workflow, ready to be triggered by another, external workflow.
 When triggered, it performs repository checkout, building and checking of an R package.

 ### call-example
-This worklow uses the r-build-check as an example of integration.
+This workflow uses the r-build-check as an example of integration.
 In case you'd like to use r-build-check, simply put the call-example code into your `.github/workflows/[pick a name].yml` file.